Your Hospitality Internship in the USA

 The internship and training programs are being closely monitored by the U.S. Department of State.
 In fact, the American government created the J1 internship visa with the specific purpose of enabling you and others to gain exposure to U.S. culture and to receive hands-on experience in U.S. business practices in your field of study.
 Because of this commitment, the U.S. Department of State defines the conditions of the internship and determines the host company and participant requirements.
 The government regularly audits the program and all sides involved, thus guaranteeing a meaningful experience.

-To be eligible for the internship program, you have to meet the following requirements:
+To be eligible for the hospitality program, you have to meet the following requirements:

 • 18+ years old (20+ for trainees)